cryptowizard/SkyTale.world/Privacy_policy.md

 If the users consents and decides to make his profile public the information that consists of:

+1) Users xFreeMedia ID
-1) E-mail address
+2) E-mail address
-2) Users name
+3) Users name
-3) FacebookID (if User gets Facebook authentication)
+4) FacebookID (if User gets Facebook authentication)
-4) Profile Picture
+5) Profile Picture

 Is stored in the Firebase database and can be accesed by all Users publicly.
 The App uses mentioned information only to help User find his friends and contacts using the app.